psych0v0yager/localaichat/README.md

 - Outside of the explicit examples, none of this README uses AI-generated text.
 The introduction code example is just a joke, but it was too good of a real-world use case!

 ## Roadmap
+- Add a monitoring system to keep track of AIChat() threads that are currently running.
+During testing I noticed I would OOM my vLLM server when I ran too many chats.
+I will create a monitoring system and add safeguards to ensure it is impossible to OOM the vLLM and llamacpp server
+- Complete examples
+- Reduce verbosity.
+I am looking at config based systems so the user does not need to pass `client_type` and `model` every single time
+- Remove hidden prompts from gen_with_tools().
+Allow user to specify them in a config file
+- Add more comments to the code base.
+It is simple as it is, but I intend this repository to act as a teaching tool as well.
+- More exotic agent examples.
+Allow an AIChat() to spawn its own sub AIChats.
+- Complete the old simpleaichat roadmap listed below
     - PaLM Chat (Bard) and Anthropic Claude support
     - More fun/feature-filled CLI chat app based on Textual
     - Simple example of using simpleaichat in a webapp
     - Simple of example of using simpleaichat in a stateless manner (e.g. AWS Lambda functions)

 ## Maintainer/Creator